john-wood-usu/BIOL3070-Wood/JOHNWOOD_UPDATED_TEMPLATE-Warm-up-mosquitoes.md

 ## Data Collection

-Mosquitoes were collected by \_\_\_\_\_\_ traps in the Salt Lake City area.
-Geographical locaitons were identified as either WNV-positive or WNV-negative areas.
+Mosquitoes were collected by gravid and CO<sub>2</sub> traps in various urban, suburban, and rural locations surrounding Salt Lake City.

-The collected mosquitoes were crushed in small viles to extract the blood.
-The genome present in the blood underwent polymerase chain reaction and sequencing to determine specific DNA sequences present in the mosquito blood.
-The sequences identified were then compared with the BLAST online database to identify organism matches.
+The collected mosquitoes were crushed in small vials.
+The mosquito blood was then subjected to Polymerase Chain Reaction (PCR) and electronic sequencing to identify specific DNA sequences.
+The identified sequences were then compared with the BLAST online database to determine organism matches.
+The matched organisms revealed which hosts the mosquitoes had fed on for a blood meal.

-After the sequences were confidently matched to organisms in the Salt Lake City area, data analysis was conducted as shown below:

-*Fill in here… Summarize the procedures and analyses you use in this report.
-In this section, describe what you did and why.
-Don’t just restate the code — explain the logic of each analysis in plain language.
-Keep each subsection short (2–4 sentences).*

-## Fill in 1st analysis e.g. barplots

-The number of mosquito blood meals from each host species was compared between sites with no WNV-positive polls and sites with one or more WNV-positive pools.
+Geographical locations were identified as either WNV-positive or WNV-negative.
+Organismal blood meal count and positivity of West Nile Virus were then compared.

+## *Figure 2* - Blood Meal Count in WNV-negative and WNV-positive Locations Barplot

-*Fill in here… Explain that you compared the number of mosquito blood meals from each host species between sites with no WNV-positive pools and sites with one or more WNV-positive pools.
-Describe why a barplot helps visualize this comparison.*
+Host blood meal counts were aggregated and organized by species.
+To visualize the data, mosquito blood meal counts from each host species were compiled in two barplots: one showing sites with no WNV-positive pools and the other showing sites with one or more WNV-positive pools.

 ``` r
 ## import counts_matrix: data.frame with column 'loc_positives' (0/1) and host columns 'host_*'